afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 > the production line and find that \\(n_d\\) of them are defective, thus we
 > extrapolate that \\(n_d / n \\) percentage of products is defective.
 > However, how confident are we about our estimate?
 How many products should we
-> sample to reach a satisfactory level of confidence?
+> test to reach a satisfactory level of confidence?

 Aha!
 The universe has prepared me for these kind of questions!
 Be prepared to be converted to Bayesianism because this example is particularly well-suited